 (5) Any person who has committed an offence against this section for which he has not been prosecuted shall be liable to pay to the Director General the fees which he might have been ordered to pay on conviction of such offence, and such fees shall be recoverable in any court of competent jurisdiction.

-(6) For the purposes of the provisions of this section a vehicle licence or equivalent document issued in any other State or Territory of the Commonwealth for a vehicle of which the owner is not ordinarily resident within the State of Western Australia shall, during the currency of the licence, be deemed to be a vehicle licence under this Act in respect of the vehicle when used on any road within the State of Western Australia.
+(6) For the purposes of the provisions of this section a vehicle licence or equivalent document issued in any other State or Territory of the Commonwealth for a vehicle for which each responsible person is not ordinarily resident within the State of Western Australia shall, during the currency of the licence, be deemed to be a vehicle licence under this Act in respect of the vehicle when used on any road within the State of Western Australia.

 [Section 15 amended by No. 105 of 1981 s.
 19; No. 11 of 1988 s.
 5 and 24; No. 13 of 1994 s.
 12; No. 57 of 1995 s.
 4; No. 76 of 1996 s.
 20(3); No. 50 of 1997 s.
-13; No. 84 of 2004 s.
+13; No. 39 of 2000 s.
+7; No. 84 of 2004 s.
 80 and 82.]

 16. Commercial vehicles to be licensed in the State

-(1) Where a commercial vehicle, for which there is not a valid vehicle licence granted or issued under this Act, is used on a road (except in the prescribed circumstances or otherwise with the prior approval of the Director General) the owner of the vehicle and every person so using the vehicle or causing or permitting its use, commits an offence.
+(1) Where a commercial vehicle, for which there is not a valid vehicle licence granted or issued under this Act, is used on a road (except in the prescribed circumstances or otherwise with the prior approval of the Director General) a responsible person for the vehicle and every person so using the vehicle or causing or permitting its use, commits an offence.

 Minimum penalty: An amount equal to the fees that would be payable for the issue of a vehicle licence under this Act for the vehicle, for a period of 6 months, irreducible in mitigation notwithstanding the provisions of any other Act.